Here’s what you need to know about work restrictions, wage compensation, and more if you’re forced to return to work after an on-the-job injury.

 Jake reported to his old job the next day.
 He then notified workers’ comp that he was back full-time and at full wages.

-When You Need a Workers’ Comp Attorney
+When You Need a Workers’ Compensation Attorney

 You may have been injured on the job while working for a great company, with bosses who care about you.
 But once you filed your claim for workers’ compensation, everything changed.

-If your employer doesn’t have another position for you, workers’ comp may be able to provide you with vocational rehabilitation.
-What that often means is they will require you to meet with a vocational counselor who will give you a weekly list of job interviews, that you are required to attend or lose your benefits.
+Worker’s comp may provide you with vocational rehabilitation.
+What that often means is they will require you to meet with a vocational counselor who will give you a weekly list of job interviews you are required to attend or lose your benefits.

 They don’t care about your age, education, transportation, daycare situation, or former wages.
 They don’t care that you don’t want to work the midnight shift in a bad part of town as a cashier for minimum wage.
 Hey, it’s a “seated only” job.
 If you refuse, you lose.